Welcome to 16-745: Optimal Control and Reinforcement Learning at Carnegie Mellon University!

 Logistics

-- Lectures will be held Tuesdays and Thursdays 5:00-6:20 PM Eastern time in TEP 1403.
+- Lectures will be held Tuesdays and Thursdays 12:30-1:50 PM EST in GHC 4401.
 Lectures will also be live streamed on zoom and recorded for later viewing.
-The Zoom link for lectures is available on Canvas.
+The Zoom links for lectures and office hours are available on Piazza and Canvas.

-- Homework assignments will be due by 11:59 PM Eastern time, two weeks after they are assigned.
+- Homework assignments will be due on Thursdays 11:59 PM EST, two weeks after they are assigned.

-- Quizzes are released every Friday, due the following Tuesday at 11:59 PM Eastern time.
+- Quizzes are released every Friday, due the following Tuesday at 11:59 PM EST.

 - GitHub will be used to distribute assignments and GradeScope will be used for submissions.